 Step 10 - Following HRA Approval

-Remember, any changes made to your application form in the IRAS system after it has been signed electronically will invalidate the sponsorship approval.
-If further changes are needed to your IRAS form, please contact email@example.com with details before proceeding.
+Remember, any changes made to your application form in the IRAS system after it has been signed electronically and approved, will invalidate the sponsorship approval.
+If further changes are needed to your IRAS form, please contact firstname.lastname@example.org with details before proceeding.

 Step 11 - Amendments